siler23/IBM_Blockchain_Platform_for_Multicloud_Automation/README.md

 ```

 ## Notes
-This script uses the docker credentials for the namespace that IBP was loaded to as set by `DOCKER_NAMESPACE` in Redbook_Blockchain_Setup.sh.
+This script uses the docker credentials for the namespace that IBP was loaded to as set by `DOCKER_NAMESPACE` in Blockchain_Setup.sh.
 While theoretically you can set the number of teams as high as you want, there is of course a limit in terms of cluster capacity at a certain point.

 This script has been tested up to 15 namespaces / IBM Blockchain Platform for Multicloud deploys.
 One of these deploys was then successfully tested with e2e deployment (i.e. deploy 2CAs, with 1 peer, 1 orderer, create/join channel, install/instantiate/invoke smart contract).

-A run like `TEAM_NUMBER=15 PREFIX=garrett ./Redbook_Blockchain_Setup.sh` should end as follows with the number of instances setup depending on the number you set:
+A run like `TEAM_NUMBER=15 PREFIX=garrett ./Blockchain_Setup.sh` should end as follows with the number of instances setup depending on the number you set:
 ```
 @@@@@@@@  @@@  @@@  @@@  @@@   @@@@@@   @@@  @@@  @@@@@@@@  @@@@@@@
 @@@@@@@@  @@@  @@@@ @@@  @@@  @@@@@@@   @@@  @@@  @@@@@@@@  @@@@@@@@